-We have audited the financial statements of Wipro Technologies Nigeria Limited which comprise, the statement of financial position as at 31 March 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity, and statement of cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes.
+We have audited the financial statements of Wipro Technologies Nigeria Limited which comprise, the statement of financial position as at 31 March 2024, the statement of profit or loss and other comprehensive income, statement of changes in equity, and statement of cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes.

-In our opinion the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 March 2023 and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards, and in compliance with the relevant provisions of the Financial Reporting Council of Nigeria, Act No 6, 2011 and the Companies and Allied Matters Act, 2020.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 March 2024 and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards, and in compliance with the relevant provisions of the Financial Reporting Council of Nigeria (Amendment) Act, 2023 and the Companies and Allied Matters Act, 2020 (As amended).